ellohar/Photo-Editor/README.md

 ### Standard Installation

-1. Ensure you have Python 3.8 or later installed.
+1. Ensure you have Python 3.8.
 You can download it from the [official Python website](https://www.python.org/downloads/).
 2. Clone the project repository:
     ```sh
     git clone https://github.com/ellohar/Photo-Editor.git